EAAMO/conference2024/content/jpal/index.md

 ### 4. **Future Directions and Opportunities** (30 min)
 **Topic**: *"Algorithms, Optimization, and Randomized Evaluations"*
 Discussion of untapped opportunities to leverage synergies.
-**By Vianney Fernández, Michelle González Amador, Francisco Marmolejo, Flor Ángel, and Leticia Tutuaña**
+**By Vianney Fernández, Dra.
+Michelle González Amador, Dr. Francisco Marmolejo, Flor Ángel, and Leticia Tutuaña**

 - **Guiding Questions**:
   - **Challenges to partnering with local community leaders and governments**: